About Us

 Values

-The Urban Food Sovereignty Group (UFSG) is rooted in the core principles of food sovereignty and food justice.
+The Food Sovereignty Initiative (FSI) is rooted in the core principles of food sovereignty and food justice.
 Food sovereignty is about empowering people to produce, choose and consume their own culturally meaningful food.
 Food Sovereignty is less about feeding people, and more focused on empowering people to nourish themselves and their communities.
-We are committed to justice, equity, diversity and inclusion, and we encourage the free expression of creative ideas and energies.
-This allows us to promote human rights, human dignity, and our collective ability to live flourishing lives.
+We are committed to the free expression of creative ideas that allow people to explore questions related to human rights and food, human dignity, and our collective ability to live flourishing lives.

 Food Sovereignty grew out of the struggles of landless, peasant, and fisherfolk communities, but is also taking shape in urban environments.
 It is premised on the human right to food, and prioritizes local food systems and local food producers.
 Food sovereignty emphasizes local control of land, water, seeds and other inputs that are considered common to, not owned by, all of humanity.
 Through building and expansion of local knowledge and skills, food sovereignty understands nature in a holistic way, and embraces the concept of agroecology, which promotes the cultivation of both healthy foods and healthy human relationships.